veshschenker/git-example/readme.md

-# git example
+# Git Example
-this is my first project where I am using git. this is my second commit project
+this is my first project where I am using git. this is my second readme line

+## Sub title
+Here we have some more interesting stuff...